MiPayan/CountOnMeCalculator/README.md

 <br />
 <br />

-Moreover, the plus and minus button have been added, as well as a clean button.
+Moreover, the multiply and divide button have been added, as well as a clean button.